 (This post is brought to you by military veteran, entrepreneur, and startup founder Nick Bradfield.
 If you're interested in contributing at The-Military-Guide.com, please see our posting guidelines.)
 I’ve always been drawn towards challenges.
 One day after high school I woke up and decided to look for the biggest … [Read more...] about Marine to Veteran to Entrepreneur.

 I’m invited to USAA DigitalMilEx Conference again!
 This year it’s next week (26-27 October) at a San Antonio hotel near their headquarters building.
-I’ve also been invited to a behind-the-scenes visit on the day before. [wpsm_titlebox title="Read more" style="2"] USAA DigitalMilEx Answers to your Questions [/wpsm_titlebox] Please give me … [Read more...] about “What Happens At USAA’s DigitalMilEx”… We’ll Tell You About It.
+I’ve also been invited to a behind-the-scenes visit on the day before.
+Please give me your questions and comments-- either on this post or by the “Contact me” page or by e-mail (NordsNords [at] … [Read more...] about “What Happens At USAA’s DigitalMilEx”… We’ll Tell You About It.

 My spouse and I joined the military in the late 1970s.
 We've been military spouses since 1986, and I was a member of several fine Wives Clubs in the 1980s-90s.
 Thankfully, the military's gender policies have improved quite a bit over the last 40 years.
 The male military spouse situation has also improved a bit during this millennium, thanks to the … [Read more...] about How To Find Portable Careers For Military Spouses